yaronf/I-D/annotations/draft-sheffer-ietf-rfc-annotations.md

 ## IPR issues around annotations

-All public annotations made on Hypothesis are explicitly in the public domain.
+All public annotations made on Hypothesis are licensed under the Creative Commons CC0 license, which puts them explicitly in the public domain.

 See also the Hypothesis Terms
 of Service, https://hypothes.is/terms-of-service/.
 Note that Hypothesis itself is a non-profit organization.